-i I Returns an ABSTIME value that represents the time stamp when the resource definition was last changed.
+Returns an ABSTIME value that represents the time stamp when the resource definition was last changed.
+For more information about the format of the ABSTIME value, see FORMATTIME in CICS Application Programming.

 Returns a 56-character area containing the list of cipher suites that is used to negotiate with clients during the SSL handshake.
 The list is set by the ENCRYPTION system initialization parameter, but you can edit the list to remove or change the order of cipher suites.
 See the CICS RACF Security Guide.